-Vaccines against Covid-19 that were developed by US drug makers Pfizer and Moderna may not be as effective against the ‘Delta’ variant compared to as they were against the original strain of the virus, suggests a new study.
+Vaccines against Covid-19 developed by US drug makers Pfizer and Moderna may not be as effective against the ‘Delta’ variant as they were against the original strain of the virus, suggests a new study.

 Researchers from the Mayo Clinic in Minnesota, US, found that the Pfizer-BioNTech vaccine was only 42 percent effective against infection in July, while the Moderna vaccine was only 76 percent effective, the Daily Mail reported.

 “Comparing rates of infection between matched individuals fully vaccinated with mRNA-1273 (Moderna Covid vaccine) versus BNT162b2 (Pfizer Covid vaccine) across Mayo Clinic Health System sites in multiple states (Minnesota, Wisconsin, Arizona, Florida, and Iowa), mRNA-1273 conferred a two-fold risk reduction against breakthrough infection compared to BNT162b2,” the researchers wrote in the study, not yet peer-reviewed, and published on pre-printer server medRxiv.org.

 The team gathered data on more than 25,000 Minnesotans from January to July for the study.

 From January to June, the vaccines as claimed remained effective around 90 percent but began dipping in June and largely dropped in July as the variant took hold in the US.